Emirates Islamic CashBack Plus Credit Card Sharia-compliant

 What is the cashback cap on each category?

-Each of the four categories, groceries, dining, education, and utilities, caps at AED 200 cashback per month.
-You can earn up to AED 800 total per month if you max out all four categories.
+Each of the four categories (groceries, dining, education, utilities) is capped at AED 200 per month.
+You can earn up to AED 800 monthly if you max out all four caps.

-Does this card earn cashback on school or university fees?
+Does this card earn on school or university fees?

-Yes, education spending earns 10% cashback up to AED 200 per month.
-This includes school and university tuition, making it valuable for families with education expenses.
+Yes, education spend earns 10% cashback, capped at AED 200 per month.
+This includes school and university fees, making it useful for families with tuition expenses.

 Can I use this card abroad?